 Flow of Nectar.
-Every time a yogini successfully creates one of the three Nectars, it rises upwards into the Lake of Nectar in the brain.
+Every time a yogini successfully creates one of the three Nectars, it rises upwards into the brain.
 Not all of this Nectar can be absorbed, so some of it trickles back down onto the soft palate.
-This 'flow of Nectar' is experienced as uplifting and rejuvenating.
+This downward flow of Nectar is experienced as uplifting and rejuvenating.
+To become 'immortal,' a yogini must 'drink Nectar.'